ndxbxrme/ndx-framework/docs/tutorial/02_users.md

 `bower install --save ndx-auth`
 - scaffold a simple login directive
 `yo ndx:login`
-- add it to `src/client/index.jade` and hide the main page if not logged in
+- add it to `src/client/index.jade`, make a logout button and hide the main page if not logged in
 ```jade
   body(ng-app='tutorial')
     login